 “Where there is a will, there is always a way“.

 So, if your priority is travel, there will always be a way to travel 🙂 .
-Also if you would like to know how I manage my leave, read my post here.
+I hope these creative ways to save money for travel have helped you give some ideas for saving money.